Also known as Five S and Workplace Organization.

 - Define standards for eliminating unnecessary items and for waste disposal.

-A very common tool used in the sorting phase is the Red Tag technique.
-It is a labeling tool used to highlight what is necessary in a given area.
-The goal is to determine if anyone thinks an item is necessary and in what quantity.
+A widely employed tool during the sorting phase is the Red Tag technique.
+It is a labeling tool used to highlight what is necessary within a specific area.
+The objective is to determine if anyone thinks an item is necessary and in what quantity.
 Items are red tagged for a limited period of time during which their usage is evaluated.
-After one week or two, the items that are not used or pulled from the area should be relocated or get rid of resulting in a less distracting workplace.
+After one week or two, items that remain unused or unneeded after this period should be either relocated or disposed of, resulting in a less distracting workplace.

 Setting In Order

-Setting in order refers to the practice of arranging the required items so that anyone can locate and access them easily.
-It defines where and how the items to perform the work should be located.
+Setting in order refers to the practice of arranging the required items to optimize accessibility.
+It defines where and how items to perform the work should be located and organized.
 Once you have eliminated all the unneeded items, get back to the left items and organize them in a way that makes it easy to find what is needed.
-It should be obvious at a glance when an item is not in its designated place.
-This leads to an improved flow and reduced wasted time and motion.
+It should be obvious at a glance if things are not where they are supposed to be.
+This approach reduces wasted time and motion, improves process workflow, and contributes to overall efficiency.

 Some of the strategies used in this phase are: